-Face of a warning sign-oversize and pilot vehicles
+55-Face of a warning sign-oversize and pilot vehicles

-- 55. (1) The face of a warning sign must have a yellow surface which complies with Class 1 or 2 of Australian Standard AS 1906, "Retro-reflective Materials and Devices for Road Traffic Control Purposes", Parts 1 to 4 (inclusive). - (2) The face of the warning sign must have a black border at least 20mm wide. - (3) The outermost edge of the border must be set at least 10mm in from the edge of the sign unless the sign has been made with a box edge. - (4) The warning sign must have its manufacturer's name or trademark permanently marked in letters at least 3mm but not more than 10mm high. - (5) The marking may appear in any visible location on the sign, except in a bottom corner of a sign used on a pilot vehicle.
+- (1) The face of a warning sign must have a yellow surface which complies with Class 1 or 2 of Australian Standard AS 1906, "Retro-reflective Materials and Devices for Road Traffic Control Purposes", Parts 1 to 4 (inclusive). - (2) The face of the warning sign must have a black border at least 20mm wide. - (3) The outermost edge of the border must be set at least 10mm in from the edge of the sign unless the sign has been made with a box edge. - (4) The warning sign must display the sign manufacturer's name or logo, and the brand and class of retro-reflective material used, in block letters at least 3mm but not more than 10mm high. - (5) The manufacturer's name or logo may appear in any visible location on the sign, other than in a bottom corner of a sign used on a pilot vehicle.

-Material for a warning sign-oversize and pilot vehicles
+56-Material for a warning sign-oversize and pilot vehicles

-- 56. (1) A warning sign must be made of stiff, flat, weatherproof material. - NOTE: Zincalume at least 0.8mm thick, and aluminium at least 1.6mm thick are examples of material which would comply with subclause (1). - (2) In spite of subclause (1), the rear sign on an oversize vehicle or combination may be made of flexible material if the load is unsuitable for a stiff sign.
+(1) A warning sign must be made of stiff, flat, weatherproof material.

+Zincalume at least 0.8mm thick, and aluminium at least 1.6mm thick are examples of material which would comply with subclause (1).

+- (2) In spite of subclause (1), a warning sign may be made of a flexible material if the sign- - (a) is held taut; and - (b) is positioned and secured in such a manner, and is maintained in such a condition, that it is clearly visible to, and can easily be read by, other road users - (3) A flexible warning sign must comply with all other requirements relating to warning signs in these regulations as if it were a stiff sign.

-Keeping signs clean-oversize and pilot vehicles
+57-Keeping signs clean-oversize and pilot vehicles

-57. A warning sign on a vehicle must be kept clean enough so that it can be easily read by other road users.
+A warning sign on a vehicle must be kept clean enough so that it can be easily read by other road users.